75 vintage cars ride from Vadodra to Statue of Unity, enchant passers-by | Entertainment

 - India

-From 1930 Chevrolet Depot Hack from south India to Buick Eight from Varanasi, seventy-five rare vintage cars carrying proud owners and other passengers, on Thursday rode from the iconic Lakshmi Vilas Palace in Vadodara to the giant Statue of Unity at Gujarat's Kevadia, enchanting people along the way.
+From a 1930 Chevrolet Depot Hack from south India to Buick Eight from Varanasi, seventy-five rare vintage cars carrying proud owners and other passengers rode from the iconic Lakshmi Vilas Palace in Vadodara to the giant Statue of Unity at Gujarat's Kevadia on Thursday, enchanting people along the way.

-The nearly 90-km ride was a symbolic gesture from vintage car lovers to mark the Azadi ka Amrit Mahotsav.
+The nearly 90-km ride was a symbolic gesture by vintage car lovers to mark the Azadi ka Amrit Mahotsav.

 Children let out a roar at some places along the designated route, while many young men and women sought to capture the fleeting moments on their mobile phone cameras.

-Even many fellow travellers, sitting behind the wheels in cars, taxis and trucks, couldn't resist the urge, and they gawked outside the window as the old cars passed by.
+Many people sitting behind the wheels in cars, taxis and trucks, couldn't resist the urge to gawk out of the window as the vintage cars passed by.

-Among the 75 cars talking part in the ride that culminated at the towering Statue of Unity in Kevadia, is a 1930 Chevrolet Depot Hack with a mint green metal bonnet and a wood finish, including the doors and livery.
+Among the 75 cars that took part in the ride that culminated at the towering Statue of Unity in Kevadia is a 1930 Chevrolet Depot Hack with a mint green metal bonnet and a wood finish, including the doors and livery.

-Other rare beauties on parade in the streets as part of the Azadi ka Amrit Mahotsav Drive, include a black Buick Eight and a Dodge, both owned by the erstwhile Benares State, and a 1958 MG, owned by Santosh from Bangalore who also drive it, 1938 Armstrong Sidley and 1948 Humber.
-The very rare Chevrolet Depot Hack, attracted a lot eyeballs and turned heads, quite literally.
+Other rare beauties on parade as part of the Azadi ka Amrit Mahotsav Drive, included a black Buick Eight and a Dodge, both owned by the erstwhile Benares State, and a 1958 MG, owned by Santosh from Bangalore who also drove it, a 1938 Armstrong Sidley and 1948 Humber.
+The very rare Chevrolet Depot Hack attracted a lot of eyeballs and turned heads, quite literally.

 ''I bought this vintage beauty about 20 years ago from a person in Mysore.
 In our garage, there are about 35 cars, and this Depot Hack we got it restored over the last one year.
 We are proud to showcase it in Vadodara and also take it for a ride to Statue of Unity to mark the Azadi ka Amrit Mahotsav,'' Coimbatore-based K K Chandrashekhar, owner of the car, told PTI.